fallahn/xygine/xyginext/extras/readme.md

  - SoundEffectsDirector.hpp/cpp An entity pool used for efficiently playing sound effects based on events received on the message bus.
 Implements the xy::Director interface
  - IniParse.hpp A header only Windows .ini file parser and writer.
+ - KeyMapping.hpp A simple std::map containing string representations of the SFML sf::Keyboard::Key enum, removing the tedium associated with creating keybind options

 /*********************************************************************
 (c) Matt Marchant 2017 - 2019